Stuttgart: Parks, lakes, cemeteries and other places of interest

 There are a number of natural and artificial lakes and ponds in Stuttgart.
-The largest is the Max-Eyth-See, which was created in 1935 by reclaiming a former quarry and is now an official nature reserve.
+The largest is the Max-Eyth-See, which was created in 1935 by reclaiming and is now an official nature reserve.
 It is surrounded by an expansive open area overlooked by vineyards on the banks of the river Neckar near Mühlhausen.

 There are expansive areas of woodland to the west and south west of Stuttgart which are popular with walkers, families, cyclists and ramblers.
 The most frequented lakes form a 3 km trio made up of the Bärensee, Neuer See and Pfaffensee.
 The lakes are also used for local water supplies.

 In the Feuersee area in the west of Stuttgart lies one of two 'Feuersee's (literally fire lakes), striking for its views of the Johanneskirche (St. Johns) church across the lake, surrounded by nearby houses and offices.
 The other Feuersee can be found in Vaihingen.